j-hagedorn/trilogy/docs/about_aat.md

 explicitly noted in the URL

   - Bald Stories: Folktales about Hairless Men
-  - Bluebeard
+  - Bluebeard (types 312 and 312A)
-  - The Boy Who Had Never Seen a Woman
+  - The Boy Who Had Never Seen a Woman (types 1678 and 1459)
   - Bride Tests
   - Cat and Mouse
+  - Death of an Underground Person, or of the King of the Cats (types 6070B and 113A)
+  - Forgiveness and Redemption (755 and 756)
+  - The Two Frogs (278A and 278A\*)
-  - Midwife (or Godparent) for the Elves
+  - Midwife (or Godparent) for the Elves (type 5070 OR 476\*)